 A technical report addressing the methodology and calculation of the proposed charges is now available for review.
-A hard copy can be reviewed at City Hall or downloaded by clicking on image at the right of screen.
+A hard copy can be reviewed at City Hall or downloaded by clicking on the image at the right of the screen.

 System Development Charges Overview

 one-time charges, not ongoing rates

 used for capital only, in both their calculation and in their use